-1 The student conducts classroom and outdoor investigations following school and home safety procedures and environmentally appropriate practices.
+1 Scientific investigation and reasoning.
+The student conducts classroom and outdoor investigations following home and school safety procedures and environmentally appropriate practices.

-2 The student uses scientific inquiry methods during laboratory and outdoor investigations.
+2 Scientific investigation and reasoning.
+The student uses scientific practices during laboratory and outdoor investigations.

-4 The student knows how to use a variety of tools and methods to conduct science inquiry.
+4 Scientific investigation and reasoning.
+The student knows how to use a variety of tools and methods to conduct science inquiry.

 4.A collect, record, and analyze information using tools, including cameras, computers, hand lenses, metric rulers, Celsius thermometers, wind vanes, rain gauges, pan balances, graduated cylinders, beakers, spring scales, hot plates, meter sticks, magnets, collecting nets, notebooks, and Sun, Earth, and Moon system models; timing devices; and materials to support observation of habitats of organisms such as terrariums and aquariums.

 5.C predict, observe, and record changes in the state of matter caused by heating or cooling such as ice becoming liquid water, condensation forming on the outside of a glass of ice water, or liquid water being heated to the point of becoming water vapor; and